 A lot of this conversation tends to center around aircraft emissions – and while this is no doubt an important issue, there’s a wider drive for sustainability and energy efficient solutions across the whole travel sector.

-This week it’s European Sustainable Development Week – an initiative to facilitate the organization of activities that promote sustainable development and make these efforts visible on a common platform.
+Today is the International Day of Zero Waste – an initiative which aims to promote sustainable consumption and production patterns, support societal shift towards circularity and raise awareness about how zero-waste initiatives contribute to the advancement of sustainable development.
 As such we wanted to take this opportunity to shine a spotlight on sustainability drives that might not get a much attention, specifically the airport sector.

 The sector has set itself some very ambitious and strict net-zero deadlines.
 A prime example of this is ACI Europe, the body that represents European airports, is committed to achieving carbon net zero by 2050.
 In addition, nearly half of Europe’s airports have set themselves target dates of 2030 or earlier.
 This race to net-zero energy also coincides with the ever-pressing need to reduce energy spending.

 As such, the airport sector is scrutinizing every aspect of the passenger terminal infrastructure – with automated document readers a prime example of this.